MatthewThomasMiller/MatthewThomasMiller.github.io/about-me.md

 ## Areas of Teaching and Reserarch Interests

-**Primary Areas of Interest:** Sufism; Persian literature of all periods; (global) digital humanities; literature of revolutionary movements in the Middle East; Orientalism; literary and cultural theory (especially, gender & sexuality studies, affect theory, history of emotions, sensory history, cognitive literary theory, and translation studies)
+**Primary Areas of Interest:** Sufism; Persian literature of all periods; (global) digital humanities; Modern Iranian history; Iranian cinema; literature of revolutionary movements in the Middle East; Orientalism; literary and cultural theory (especially, gender & sexuality studies, affect theory, history of emotions, sensory history, cognitive literary theory, and translation studies)

 **Secondary Areas of Interest:** Arabic literature of all periods; contemporary Islamic political thought

 ## Teaching Experience

+* Instructor, *Modern Iran* (Spring 2026)
 * Instructor, *Sufism: History, Literature, and Politics of Islamic Mysticism* (Fall 2024)
 * Instructor, *Introduction to Persian Literature in Translation* (Spring 2015, Fall 2017, Spring 2025)
 * Instructor, *How to Hope: Islamic Utopian and Revolutionary Literature* (Fall 2025)